With the right fat in your diet, you can actually improve your heart’s health.

 With all the information out there about fat, a lot of people try to avoid fat altogether.
 But we know that’s not the right approach.
 So what is it you need to know about fats and healthy fats?

 Healthy fats can reduce your risk for heart disease and lower bad cholesterol.

 How Do Healthy Fats Help?

 Fat, healthy fat including triglycerides, cholesterol and essential fatty acids, works in multiple ways to keep us healthy.

 Fats help by storing energy, insulating and protecting our organs and acting as messengers.
-Fats also help by starting chemical reactions that help control growth, the immune system, reproduction and parts of basic metabolism.
+They also help by starting chemical reactions that help control growth, the immune system, reproduction and parts of basic metabolism.

 Fats also help store “fat-soluble” vitamins A, D, E and K in the liver and in fatty tissues.
 Fat is broken down during digestion and sent through the bloodstream where it can then be utilized as energy right away or get stored.

 Because the body can store all fats if they’re consumed in excess, it’s important to consume even healthy fats in moderation.

 It’s clear fat can do its damage to your health, so it’s important to understand what types of fats will actually help improve your health.